agent18/agent18.github.io/_posts/2019-08-18-superintelligence.markdown

 different groups.

-For the 'creativity study', we use the p-value, but for a different form of null hypothesis, where: the creativity scores of the person remained with them, but the people were shuffled amongst different groups.
+For the 'creativity study', we use the p-value, but for a different form of null hypothesis based on the creativity scores of the person remaining with them and instead, the people were shuffled amongst different groups to make the randomizations.

 **Definition**: checks out that they both seem to have identical measures aka p-value for a null hypothesis.